Code of Ethics

 Temenos is committed to providing ethical, quality, and comprehensive psychedelic-assisted psychotherapy services to people in our community who are coping with mental health issues.

-We currently offer psychedelic-assisted psychotherapy only with the off-label use of ketamine; and we look forward to becoming an Expanded Access Clinic for MDMA in 2023.
+We currently offer Psychedelic-assisted Psychotherapy only with the off-label use of Ketamine; and we look forward to becoming an Expanded Access Clinic for MDMA in 2024.
 We do not endorse, condone, or use illegal substances of any kind.

 We take seriously our obligation to provide safety to our clients; and we are committed to our own ongoing training and supervision in providing our services.